What You Need to Know *Now* About Obamacare

 It may be hard to believe, but before the ACA it was really hard for freelancers, entrepreneurs, and people who don’t have access to an employer or government sponsored plan to buy insurance.
 Now hundreds of companies sell their insurance on the Health Insurance Marketplace.
 You have between now and Dec.
 15th to get on it!

-After you watch these adorable animals sing a song about why you should enroll in health care, read about the different types of coverage, all named after metal for some strange reason.
+After you watch these adorable animals sing a song about why you should enroll in health care (produced by my very talented husband), read about the different types of coverage, all named after metal for some strange reason.

 There are four different types of coverage to fit your needs and (hopefully) budget: